Polycarbonate vs Tiled Conservatory Roof: Which is Better?

 How Much More Does a Tiled Roof Cost?

-A polycarbonate replacement cost varies, but as a rough guide a tiled roof replacement typically starts from £1,995 with us — competitive with specialist glazed roofs once you factor in long-term energy savings and longevity.
+A polycarbonate replacement cost varies, but as a rough guide a tiled roof replacement typically starts from £1,495 with CRS.
+Once you factor in long-term energy savings and longevity, this upgrade to your conservatory is very cost effective.
 Read our full cost guide here.

 Our Verdict